teambit/docs/__archived/getting-started/installing-bit.md

 ## What's next?

-Once you have installed Bit and BVM you can then [initialize a workspace](/getting-started/initializing-workspace) so you can manage your components.
+Once you have installed Bit and BVM you can then [create a workspace](/getting-started/initializing-workspace) to compose and ship your first components.